netxms/netxms-doc/admin/ups-monitoring.rst

 UPS monitoring
 ==============

-There are two options to monitor UPS: first is through USB or serial connection with help of subagent and second one is through the network with help of SNMP.
+There are two options to monitor a UPS: the first is through a USB or serial connection with help of a subagent and the second one is through the network with help of SNMP.

-Subagent can be used for monitoring UPS (Uninterruptible Power Supply) attached to serial or USB port on computer where |product_name| agent is running.
-USB-attached devices currently supported only on Windows platform, serial is supported on all platforms.
+A subagent can be used for monitoring a UPS (Uninterruptible Power Supply) attached to a serial or USB port on a computer where the |product_name| agent is running.
+USB-attached devices are currently only supported on the Windows platform.
+Serial devices are supported on all platforms.
 One subagent can monitor multiple attached devices.

 USB or serial UPS monitoring
 ============================

-You can monitor UPS devices attached to the hosts via serial cable or USB via UPS subagent.
-Once you have your UPS attached to the host and |product_name| agent installed, you should configure UPS subagent.
-First, add the following line to agent's configuration file main section:
+You can monitor UPS devices attached to the hosts via serial cable or USB via the UPS subagent.
+Once you have your UPS attached to the host and the |product_name| agent installed, you should configure the UPS subagent.
+First, add the following line to the agents configuration file main section:

 .. code-block:: ini

  SubAgent = ups.nsm

-Second, configure attached UPS devices.
-Create ``UPS`` section, and for each UPS device attached to the host add line in the following format:
+Second, configure the attached UPS devices.
+Create a ``UPS`` section and for each UPS device attached to the host add a line in the following format:

 .. code-block:: ini

  Device = id:port:protocol

-``id`` is an arbitrary but unique number in range 0 to 127, which is used to distinguish multiple UPS devices in further requests.
+``id`` is an arbitrary but unique number in the range 0 to 127, which is used to distinguish multiple UPS devices in further requests.

-``device`` is either name of the serial port (e.g. `COM1:` or `/dev/ttyS0`) or serial number of the USB device (keyword `ANY` can be used instead of exact serial number to select first available).
+``device`` is either the name of the serial port (e.g. `COM1:` or `/dev/ttyS0`) or the serial number of the USB device.
+The keyword `ANY` can be used instead of an exact serial number to select the first available port.

-``protocol`` specify which communication protocol should be used.
-Supported protocols:
+``protocol`` specifies which communication protocol should be used.
+Supported protocols are:

 * APC
 * BCMXCP - Some of the HP/Compaq, PowerWare, etc.